Effective Hamiltonian approach to kinetic Ising models: Application to an infinitely long-range Husimi-Temperley model: Thermodynamic limit and the MF equation

+Despite being exact, MF equation is insufficient for description of the HTM kinetics in the thermodynamic limit.
+As we saw in previous section, the initial condition Eq.\ (\ref{Pini}) had only one extremum but during the evolution two new extrema appeared (see Fig.\ \ref{fig3}).
+This behavior cannot be described by MF Eq.\ (\ref{MF}) but is present in Eq.\ (\ref{eq1}), as illustrates the finite-$ N $ example.
 In the thermodynamic limit such a behavior can be illustrated by the problem of coarsening in a binary alloy \cite{coarsening}.
-In symmetric ($ h=0 $) supercritical ($ T>T_c $) phase $ f^0_> $ has one extremum---the minimum at $ m_0=0 $.
-If quenched to a subcritical temperature $ T<T_c $ the system will evolve toward the equilibrium state with $ f^0_< $ having a double-well structure with two symmetric minima at A and B in Fig.\ \ref{fig1} with $ h=0 $.
+In symmetric ($ h=0 $) supercritical ($ T>T_c $) phase $ f^0 $ has one extremum---the minimum at $ m_0=0 $.
+If quenched to a subcritical temperature $ T<T_c $ the system will evolve toward the equilibrium state with $ f^0$ having a double-well structure with two symmetric minima at A and B in Fig.\ \ref{fig1} with $ h=0 $.
 This evolution can be described by Eq.\ (\ref{eq1}) while MF equation will remain stuck at point C which will turn into a local maximum at the end of the evolution.

+Further, as is known, in MF approximation correlations between the fluctuating variables are neglected, the average of the variables product being approximated by the product of average values.
+However, the correlations carry important information about the system.
+For example, by taking statistical average of IM Hamiltonian Eq.\ (\ref{nnIsing}) it is seen that the internal energy can be expressed exactly in terms of the pair correlation function and the spin average.
+At thermal equilibrium the pair correlation function is directly related to another important characteristic---the magnetic susceptibility.